If you’re running a WooCommerce store, then allowing users to search by SKUs is a great way to help customers find the right products.

 They’ll help you to figure out if it’s your case and increase the memory limit if it’s necessary.

-It’ll allow your customers to find the products they’re looking for faster and increase your sales.
+By fixing SKU searchin WooCommerce, you allow your customers to find the products they’re looking for faster and increase your sales.

-If you’re ready to fix not working search by WooCommerce products’ SKU on your site, you can grab your copy of SearchWP here.
+If you’re ready to fix not working search by WooCommerce products’ SKU on your site, then you can grab your copy of SearchWP here.